VirtusLab/besom/website/docs/architecture.md

 - cats-effect `IO` used extensively by the cats ecosystem
 - and `ZIO` that also has its own ecosystem.

-The last two of these data types are [lazy evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation).
+The last two of these data types are [lazily evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation).

 To support and integrate them with Besom a decision was made to encode the SDK using the same **lazy and pure semantics** of execution that leverage the preferred datatype of the user.
 While this architectural choice has little impact on what